karmaniverous/blog/_posts/2022-12-19-npm-package-template.md

 The default configuration will recognize any file as a test file that...

 - has `.test.` just before its file name extension (i.e. `example.test.js`).
-- is not located in the `node_modules` or `lib` directories.
+- is not located in the `node_modules` or `dist` directories.

 The sample code packages tests next to the source code they exercise.
-If you prefer to segregate your tests into a directory outside [`src`](https://github.com/karmaniverous/npm-package-template/blob/main/src/) (e.g.
-`test`), that will work as well.
+If you prefer to segregate your tests and related artifacts into a `test` directory, that will work as well.

-Either way, all test files meeting the above conditions will be excluded from the build.
+Either way, all test files meeting the above conditions and _anything_ under a `test` directory will be excluded from the build.

 To enable `mocha`-specific linting in your test files, add the following directive at the top of every test file: